tatianamargulies/Margulies-portfolio/final_project_3_TatianaMargulies.md

 7) I mentioned some ways to contribute to living longer.
 The call to action was there but now I also gave some ways to make it possible apart from the fact of conveying the message.

+8) I added references at the end of the presentation with the datasets used and the story links

 # Link to Story

 To access the final presentatio in Shorthand, use the following link: